RossLabCSU/PLOS_Biology_2023/README.md

-# Reproduction of Data in [Cascarina (2023)](add link when published)
+# Reproduction of Data in [Cascarina (2023)](https://www.frontiersin.org/articles/10.3389/frma.2023.1215401/full)

-This directory contains all necessary information and code to reproduce the data in [Cascarina (2023)](add link when published).
+This directory contains all necessary information and code to reproduce the data in [**Cascarina (2023),** ***Frontiers in Research Metrics and Analytics***](https://www.frontiersin.org/articles/10.3389/frma.2023.1215401/full).
 Below is a list of dependencies and associated version numbers used for testing and data analysis:

 | Package | Version |
 | ----------- | ----------- |